att-comdev/armada/README.rst

 Getting Started
 ---------------

-Get started guide can be found in our `docs <docs/source/development/getting-started.rst>`_
+Get started guide can be found in our `Getting Started docs <docs/source/development/getting-started.rst>`_

 Usage
 -----